Vatican tickets to 2,000 years of masterpieces ✨

 How to Buy Your Vatican Entrance Tickets

 Securing your Vatican entry tickets is simple and stress-free.
 You can buy tickets online weeks in advance, ensuring you get your preferred date and time – especially important during the busy summer months from April through October.
 Booking your entry ticket online helps you avoid long ticket lines and long queues at the entrance, and onsite tickets may be sold out due to the Vatican Museums being one of the most popular attractions in Rome.
-Standard admission tickets are available alongside reduced-price options for students, children, pilgrims, and members of religious institutions.
+The Vatican City Pass offers standard admission alongside reduced-price options for students, children, pilgrims, and members of religious institutions.
 Children under six enter free to the Museums.

 When planning your visit, remember that final entry is at 6:00 p.m. on standard days and 12:30 p.m. on the free last Sunday.
 Arrive early to allow time for security screening.
 Vatican City enforces a modest dress code – visitors are advised to wear appropriate clothing that covers knees and shoulders for both men and women, with no exceptions.
 Sleeveless tops, shorts above the knee, and very short skirts will result in denied entry, so carry a lightweight scarf or shawl if visiting during warm weather.